 My sister and I stayed at Lake Street whenever Mom wanted to have what she called grown-up fun.
 The strongest memories are of sitting in front of the television on a Saturday night eating homemade cookies.
 There were two shows my grandparents never missed.
 Grandma preferred The Laurence Welk Show with its bubbles, orchestra music and floaty dresses trimmed with feathers.
 I wasn’t impressed.

 Dr C rang later in the day to let me know that Brentuximab* would start immediately.
 These are NHS timescales and I do hope that means soon.
 Hospitalisation for the first cycle and a 60-minute infusion every three weeks until July.
-Then see if it’s worked and maybe a couple of more cycles as a bridge.
+Then see if it’s worked and maybe a couple of more cycles as a bridge while they search for a donor.
 In the meantime arrangements for an allogeneic transplant* will start.
 At least that’s the plan.

 Despite being prepared, that final minuscule grain of hope was painful to lose.
 I sat on the Tube, tearful, when the tune popped into my head.
 It has plagued me ever since.